modernmt/modernmt/VISION-AND-ROADMAP.md

 * 0.15 - Integration within the Matecat CAT Tool.
 Able to adapt to the corrections and TM used be the translator.

-* 0.16 - Releasing Commercial quality baseline engines for the top 5 languages.
+* 0.16 - Releasing commercial quality baseline engines for the top 5 languages.

 ## Speed